Red Coat Trail: Saskatchewan

 The terrain of the Missouri Coteau features low hummocky, undulating, rolling hills, potholes, and grasslands.
-This physiographic region of Saskatchewan is the uplands Missouri Coteau, a part of the Great Plains Province or Alberta Plateau Region which extends across the south-east corner of the province of Saskatchewan.
-SK Hwy 2 and SK Hwy 717 come together at the town of Assinibioia.
+This physiographic region of Saskatchewan is the uplands Missouri Coteau, a part of the Great Plains Province or Alberta Plateau Region, which extends across the southeast corner of Saskatchewan.
+Highway 2 and Highway 717 come together at the town of Assinibioia.
 Just to the west of Assiniboia the traffic volume increases to about 1,000 vpd and to the east of town, the volume decreases to about 800 vpd and the majority of the highway is class 3 granular pavement.